Topics on this page

 Read the Cases: Citizens Coordinating Comm. on Friendship Heights, Inc. v.
 TKU Assocs., 276 Md.
 705 (Court of Appeals 1976)

-The interests of the applicant for intervention should be initially classified as being adverse, similar, or identical to that of each of the existing parties.
-Then, the court should apply the following “interest-analysis” test to determine whether the lack of an adequate representation requirement should be applied.
+When evaluating the interests of the applicant for intervention, the court will initially classify the interests as being adverse, similar, or identical to that of each of the existing parties.
+Then, the court will apply the following “interest-analysis” test to determine whether the lack of an adequate representation requirement should be applied.

 - If the potential intervenor’s interest is similar, but not identical to that of an existing party, then the court will ordinarily allow the intervention, unless it’s clear that another party will provide the adequate representation.